mqjg/image2gif/README.md

 This script has imageio as a dependancy.
 You can install it by opening a console and writing: pip install imageio.
 It also uses sys, os, and but I beleive they are all standard modules.

+Known issues:
+1. The paths to the pictures uses os.listdir().
+This means that if non-image files are in the directory specified to the -r flag the program will crash!
+Also, os.listdir() does not guarantee a specifc order to the file names so the gif might not be in order.